aherve/pbkdf2-password-hasher/README.md

 pbkdf2-password-hasher
 ======================

+# This gem is still under development.
+Check again in a few days for something that actually works ;)

 Check a password against a pbkdf2 hashed string.
 Useful to import password hashes from django application to rails/devise application

 ## Installation